pixscapegames/pixscape-runtime/RUNTIME_API_SUPPORT_POLICY.md

 serialization role, units, identity rules, and mutation propagation are the expert contract.
 Derived fields embedded in an otherwise supported component must be explicitly labeled.

+Directly changing a `ParticleEmitterComponent` effect identity after `SceneLoadPhase.READY` does not authorize Runtime resource acquisition or preparation.
+The referenced particle resource must already belong to the prepared scene availability set.
+First-party tooling may explicitly rebuild availability at an authoring publication boundary.

 ## 6. Systems classification

 Public Artemis visibility does not make every core system an extension point.